Alicante was the last major city to fall to Franco’s Nationalist forces in the Spanish Civil War, just two days before

 Many were interred in common graves – those who were victims of the many air raids on the city and those were were executed by Francoist firing squads.

-Killings did happen on both sides – there were undoubtedly atrocities committed by Republicans in Alicante province during the conflict, especially during the first chaotic months following the Nationalist rebellion (most famously José Antonio Primo de Rivera, of whom more below).
+Killings did happen on both sides.
+There were undoubtedly atrocities committed by Republicans in Alicante province during the conflict, especially during the first chaotic months following the Nationalist rebellion.
+Which, let’s not forget, was a military coup against a democratically elected government.
+The most famous casualty was Falange leader José Antonio Primo de Rivera, of whom more below.

 But the scale of the Francoist repression after the war was savage, even more so for being a coldly calculated instrument of state terror.
 For anyone who doubts this, I recommend “The Spanish Holocaust” by Paul Preston, probably the leading historian currently writing on the Civil War.